schan-2040/BasicCompiler/README.md

 ## The Current Behavior of the Program

-The program can check to see if the code written in the file is syntactically correct through a **lexicographical analyzer** and throws any errors if found.
+The program can check to see if the code written in the file is syntactically correct through a **lexical analyzer** and throws any errors if found.

 If none are found, the program will output all lexemes found in the code file using the ```-v``` flag, or will display the most common lexeme found using the ```-mci``` flag